KaffeinatedKat/Neptune-IC/README.md

 # Supported login methods

-#### Currently only Student Login is supported at this time
+#### Currently only Student Login is supported
-#### This has been tested with 2 school currently and it works identically for both, other schools should also work fine but there is no guarentees
+#### This has been tested with 2 schools currently and it works identically for both, other schools should also work fine but there is no guarentees

 ## Microsoft login
-#### Microsoft login is "supported" (only tested with 1 school)
+#### Accounts that log in via Microsoft SSO are supported

 Use the login method `microsoft` when creating a profile.
 It will ask for 3 fields: